rachitchaurasia/uq-cofounder-matching/README.md

 - **Moral rights**
 - **The right to be attributed as contributors**

-This ensures that students’ contributions are protected and acknowledged.
+This ensures that students' contributions are protected and acknowledged.

 ---